 These violin play-alongs are written in a music minus one style.
 Each video displays the music and plays the piano accompaniment for you to play along with.
 Think of it like karaoke for violin, there is also a cursor that follows the music so you won't get lost!

 There are many benefits to playing along to a backing track.
 They can help you keep in time and make you think about your tuning!
-I have written several play along videos for violin in many different styles ranging from blues to classical!
+I have written several play along videos for violin in many different styles that include blues, jazz, ragtime, sea shanties, folklore, and classical.

 Violin Play-Alongs and Backing Tracks